Mathematics at the university of Göttingen

 Differential geometry Chenchang Zhu

-SP 2: Algebraic geometry and number theory
+SP 2: Number theory

 Area of research Team